-Can I Sue for a Workplace Injury in California?
+Can I Sue for a Workplace Injury in Minnesota?

-The first encompasses all injures sustained by people who are not employed at the construction site.
-Most of the time, these cases involve a pedestrian being hit by falling debris.
-In these situations, a normal personal injury suit will occur.
+The first deals with all injuries sustained by individuals who are not employed at the construction site.
+These situations tend to involve a passer-by being hit by falling objects.
+In these situations, an "ordinary" personal injury lawsuit will usually be the result.

-The second category involves injuries sustained by employees on a work site.
+The second category involves injuries suffered by employees on a work site.
 For the most part, these injuries are compensated through worker's compensation.
-However, in some cases, such as when another employee causes the injury, the injured employee may be able to recover higher damages.
+However, in some cases, such as when another employee causes the injury, the injured employee may be able to recover greater damages.

-If you were injured in a Construction Accident, no matter if you were an employee or a pedestrian, you should always call a Bakersfield Lawyer who specializes in Construction Accidents.
+If you were injured in a Construction Accident, no matter if you were an employee or a pedestrian, you should always contact a Bloomington lawyer who understands how to handle Construction Accidents.